cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 Popcorn Upsells

-Popcorn is one of the easiest products to upsell because the base cost is low and customers already expect variety.
+Popcorn is one of the easiest products to upsell.
+The base cost is low, margins are strong, and customers already expect variety.

 Offer clear size steps: